Jee-El/reddit-in-valve-games/README.md

 If you want, you can experiment with this by leaving one of the input fields for the paths empty and keeping the other.
 Once you find the working one, use it alone.

-### For Windows and Linux
+### The Keys

 Now go to the `keys` input field, and enter the keys you want the jokes to be bound to and save the changes.

-I suggest you use an even amount of keys, e.g: 2, 4, 6, 8 etc..
+I suggest you use an even amount of keys, e.g: 2, 4, 6, 8 etc.

 ## Setup The dadjokes.cfg File